 How Amazon SES Works

-At its core, Amazon SES acts as a reliable mail transfer agent (MTA) that routes your emails to recipients.
-You connect your application or system to SES via SMTP or API, and SES handles the rest—sending the email, managing bounces, complaints, and feedback loops, and providing detailed analytics.
+Amazon SES acts as a mail transfer agent (MTA) that routes emails to recipients.
+You connect via SMTP or API, and SES handles delivery, bounces, complaints, and analytics.

 Key Features of Amazon SES